gdalsanto/eai-fdn-demo/README.md

-# eai-fdn-demo
-Application of EAI method to solve the polynomial eigenvalue problem in FDNs
+# Ehrlich–Aberth method for FDN
+Demo for the final project for Matrix theory MS-E1150, Aalto University.

+This repository uses the [fdnToolbox](https://github.com/SebastianJiroSchlecht/fdnToolbox).